Martin Simpson | Live Feature | The Live Room, Caroline Street Social Club, Saltaire West Yorkshire | Words and Photos by Keith Belcher

 One of the finest vocal discoveries of recent years is that of Ríoghnach Connolly, whose rich timbre could not be more suited to the purpose of embellishing the rawness of Karen Dalton’s broken syllables on “Something on Your Mind”, the opening song from Dalton’s 1971 LP In My Own Time.
 In celebration of the album’s fiftieth year, The Breath (Connolly and guitarist Stuart McCallum) release this song as a single, coupled with a second, less familiar Karen Dalton song, “Remembering Mountains”, a song that wasn’t discovered until 2012 after the publication of a collection of Dalton’s own personal songs and poems.
 If Dalton’s legacy is that of a troubled soul, then like her contemporary Nick Drake, the jewels of her output, which was largely ignored during her lifetime, are now to be celebrated by a more discerning generation of song lovers.
 To a gently strummed guitar, slightly less harshly delivered than the original Richard Thompson-like electric, Ríoghnach handles the song with tenderness and with warmth and empathy.
 “Remembering Mountains” is set to music especially written and arranged by The Breath, introducing us to a beautiful meditation on the natural world around us, words and music created half a century apart and joined seamlessly in time.

-Something On Your Mind is included on this week’s Vaults radio show and Remembering Mountains on the Roots and Acoustic Music show.
+Something On Your Mind is included on this week’s Vaults radio show.

 Cameron Barnes – Old Friend | Self Release